rambethina/java/pages/mydoc/mydoc_week_five.md

     //if(number[i] > number[i+1]) {
         // print statement -> number at index is greater than number at index + 1 where i is : ......
         // your swap code here.
-        // look at in class exercise.
+        // look at in class exercise to swap numbers
     // }

 }